Skip to main content Skip to footer

 Sustainability training for employees and suppliers

 Systematic training of our employees and suppliers is a central component of our strategy and essential for the improvement of sustainability in the supply chain.
 We currently use two different formats to do this.
 One format is live training courses held online, as it was not possible to conduct training courses in person during the reporting year.
 Secondly, there are e-learning courses that can be taken online at any time.
-Sustainability is an established part of the skills profile for all Procurement employees.
+Sustainability is an established part of the skills profile for all procurement employees.
 The Volkswagen Group also continue to focus our training measures on specific target groups.
 For example, an intensive, specially structured training course was held for buyers of components with increased sustainability risks.
 To allow continuous supplier development, we carry out sustainability training courses and workshops for our suppliers on specific subjects.
 The Volkswagen Group offers online training courses with shorter sessions to teach suppliers about our requirements and how to implement them.
 In addition to the training courses, we provide our current suppliers with an e-learning module on sustainability, which also includes content on modern slavery, in nine languages of defined risk countries.
-As part of the DRIVE Sustainability initiative, online training courses were also held in Germany, Italy, Mexico and the USA regarding the specific sustainability challenges by Volkswagen Group in these countries.
-As part of the initiative, the Volkswagen Group offers our suppliers an e-learning training course so that they receive an introduction to sustainability and managing the n-tier supply chain.
+Volkswagen Group offers our suppliers an e-learning training course so that they receive an introduction to sustainability and managing the n-tier supply chain.

 Consolidation measures: additional elements of our RESC System, the Human Rights Focus System

 As part of our sustainable supplier management, we are also committed to protecting those groups along our supply chains that may face a high risk of potential human rights violations.
-To help us comply with international frameworks, requirements and, in particular, the German Act on Corporate Due Diligence Obligations in Supply Chains, the Volkswagen Group implemented a Human Rights Focus System (HRFS) in 2022.
+To help us comply with international frameworks, requirements and, in particular, the German Supply Chain Due Diligence Act, the Volkswagen Group implemented a Human Rights Focus System (HRFS) in 2022.
 This system aims, in particular, to identify and properly address high risks in our supply chain in connection with human rights violations and the environment.
-In addition, the Group analysed the data collected during 2023 from our Supply Chain Grievance Mechanism, the on-site checks and information from studies, NGO reports and discussions from stakeholders to come up with a long list of relevant topics.
-We plan to determine focus activities from this information which will be processed over the course of the year.
-To address these key topics, a toolbox of measures has been developed to mitigate the identified risks.

 Supply chain progress report